greetingsfellowhumans/sorcery/README.md

 - Create a new post with title "Hello"
 - Change existing comment with id: 50, to have a post_id pointing at the post we just made.

 Note the string "$sorcery:1" is a placeholder.
 The "1" isn't important, you could just as easily have "$sorcery:magic!
-WHOAAAA "
+WHOAAAA =-D"
 As long as it starts with "$sorcery:"